JancKode/flask-react-postgres/README.md

 # How to run the app

-1. Make sure Pyhon and nodejs are installed in your system
+1. Make sure Pyhon, posgressql and nodejs are installed in your system

 2. Install pipenv